MiguelAMartinez/exploratory-data-analysis/README.md

 # Exploratory Data Analysis Project
-THe purpose of this project was to explore data using graphs from the base and ggplot2 plotting systems to answer insightful questions.
+The purpose of this project was to explore data using graphs from the base and ggplot2 plotting systems to answer insightful questions.

 The raw data was obtained from the [National Emissions Inventory (NEI)](https://www3.epa.gov/ttn/chief/eiinformation.html).